tddg/ds5110-spring23/project.md

 Your checkpoint #2 report should be built atop your checkpoint #1 report, and will be about 3-4 pages is fine.
-The end product of this milestone is a description about:
+The **end product** of this milestone is a description about:
 1. your primary results and any insights/observations,
-2. planned TODOs that you haven't completed but plan to get done by the end of the semester.
+2. TODOs that you haven't completed but plan to get done by the end of the semester.